DylanMeeus/springboot_jwt_blog/_posts/2015-12-28-securing-your-nodebots-with-json-web-tokens.markdown

 ## Aside: User Management with Auth0

 If you want to provide a user login for your NodeBots project, you can use Auth0 to manage your users and easily create a login dialog!
-Check out [lock](https://auth0.com/lock) for more information.
-You can implement lock easily on your front-end and your Node.JS server [with just a few lines of javascript](https://auth0.com/docs/quickstart/spa/vanillajs/nodejs).
+Check out [Lock](https://auth0.com/lock) for more information.
+You can implement Lock easily on your front-end and your Node.JS server [with just a few lines of javascript](https://auth0.com/docs/quickstart/spa/vanillajs/nodejs).

 For instance, in your web interface's index.html, add